Antolin1/multilingual-ast-probe/README.md

 ## Paper results

-To get the results presented in the paper, we ran the scripts `monolingual_script.py`, `shared_script.py`, and `transfer_script.py`.
+To get the results presented in the paper, we ran the scripts `monolingual_script.py`, `shared_script.sh`, and `transfer_script.py`.
 The figures reported in the paper can be obtained using the notebook `analysis-jss/analysis.ipynb`.